nothatkishore/nothatkishore/README.md

 **Dad joke** : They call my profile an Atom, cause most of my repos are empty 💀...

 Nvm, i do speak some Python, C++ and Go.
-I'm open to collabrate or help you build those projects.
+I'm open to collabrate or help you code your projects or ideas.